Taiwan Passport Sticker: Controversies in other countries

 The American Institute in Taiwan (AIT) had, through diplomatic channels, notified the Taiwanese Ministry of Foreign Affairs (MOFA) and confirmed that holders of such passports may be extensively questioned by the U.S. Customs and Border Protection (CBP) officers and be removed from the United States, and in March 2016, two travelers from Taiwan voluntarily removed ROT stickers because of the extensive questioning by CBP officers.
 The two travelers were eventually admitted into the U.S., while a CBP spokesperson warned that alterations of travel documents made by any person who is not authorized by the government of a country can render it invalid and will result the holder's refusal of admission to the U.S., and placing ROT stickers on passports is deemed to have altered the travel documents.
-Similar incident also occurred in Japan when a holder of altered passport was taken to secondary inspection.
-After being told that he would be deported, the man finally removed the ROT stickers and placed them on his t-shirt and was allowed into Japan.
+A similar incident also occurred in Japan when a holder of altered passport was subject to secondary inspection.
+After being told that he would be deported, the man finally removed the ROT stickers and placed them on his T-shirt.
+Afterwards, he was allowed into Japan.

-Supporters of the stickers claimed that passports with ROT stickers were accepted in 27 countries, including the US, UK, Japan, Singapore, Germany, People's Republic of China, and the United Arab Emirates.
-In the case of Japan, the person who placed ROT sticker claimed that he was simply trying to block the word "China" from his passport.
-Holders of such passports were also allowed entry in Philippines, although a Bureau of Immigration (BI) spokesperson claimed that the passenger would normally be thoroughly inspected and called the incident "a serious matter", while also said that the government would launch an investigation.
+Supporters of the stickers claimed that passports with ROT stickers were accepted in 27 countries, including the United States, the United Kingdom, Japan, Singapore, Germany, the People's Republic of China and the United Arab Emirates.
+In the case of Japan, the person who placed a ROT sticker on his passport claimed that he was simply trying to block the word "China" from his passport.
+Holders of such passports were also allowed entry into the Philippines, although a Bureau of Immigration (BI) spokesperson claimed that the passenger would normally be thoroughly inspected and called the incident "a serious matter", while also stating that the government would launch an investigation.

 According to the Bureau of Consular Affairs (BOCA) of Taiwan, a total of 21 people had been denied entry by Singapore, Macau and Hong Kong since the end of 2015.
-Also incidents were reported in Japan and U.S. for the use of ROT stickers.
-The Taiwanese MOFA called travelers to not alter the cover of their travel documents so that they would not be denied entry.
+Incidents were also reported in Japan and U.S. for the use of ROT stickers.
+The Taiwanese MOFA called upon travelers to not alter the cover of their travel documents so that they would not be denied entry.